influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/backup-and-restore.md

     /influxdb
     ```

-8) Copy any contents from /var/lib/influxdb to /influxdb (meta, wal, data, et. al.)
+8. Copy files from /var/lib/influxdb to /influxdb (meta, wal, data, and others.)
-9) Restart influxdb service, monitor logs.
+9. Restart the `influxdb` service, monitor logs.
-10) Make backup copy of conf files to /influxdb/conf
+10. Make backup copy of conf files to `/influxdb/conf`

-Once steps 1-10 are completed, the data should be homed on the 'secondary' drive, which means that snapshots are only necessary for that drive, saving snapshot space.

-1. Copy all Enterprise cluster data to a separate EBS volume for backup, including the following directories:

-  - For meta nodes: `/meta`
-  - For data nodes: `/data`, `/hh`, `/wal`, and `/meta`
+    Data should be on the secondary drive, so you can take snapshots of that drive only to save snapshot space.
+For detail about AWS snapshots, see how to [automate the Amazon EBS Snapshot Lifestyle](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/snapshot-lifecycle.html).

-2. Review how to [automate the Amazon EBS Snapshot Lifestyle](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/snapshot-lifecycle.html) and complete the following tasks as needed:
+11. To take a snapshot, complete the following tasks as needed:

     a.
 Create an EBS snapshot.
     b.
 Recover data from a snapshot by detaching your existing EBS volume and attaching the snapshot.
     c.
 Re-sync a recovered single node.

 ## Run two clusters in separate AWS regions